 Detailed instructions on how to meet the requirements of the CCP are available in the CCP Instruction Guide.

-If, after reviewing the Instruction Guide, you still have questions about the CCP, view the CCP frequently asked questions, register online for a CCP Information Session, or contact the CLPNM Practice Department at email@example.com, 204-663-1212 or 1-877-663-1212 toll free.
+If, after reviewing the Instruction Guide, you still have questions about the CCP, view the CCP frequently asked questions, view the recorded CCP information session, or contact the CLPNM Practice Department at email@example.com, 204-663-1212 or 1-877-663-1212 toll free.